ipdk-io/networking-recipe/docs/guides/es2k/installing-acc-sdk.md

 ## Overview

-The AARCH64 Software Development Kit (SDK) allows you to use an X86 host computer to build P4 Control Plane for use on the ARM Compute Complex (ACC) of the Intel&reg; IPU E2100.
+The ACC Software Development Kit (SDK) allows you to use an x86 host computer to build P4 Control Plane for the ARM Compute Complex (ACC) of the Intel&reg; IPU E2100.

+## Contents

 The SDK includes the following:

 1. GCC C/C++ toolchain.
-Runs on an X86-64 Linux host and generates binary executables and libraries for an aarch64 target platform.
+Runs on an x86-64 Linux host and generates binary executables and libraries for an AArch64 processor running Rocky Linux.
 2. Target directory tree (sysroot).
-Provides header files and binaries (libraries and executables) for the aarch64 target platform.
+Provides header files and binaries (libraries and executables) for the target system.
 3. ES2K P4SDE.
-Contains binaries and header files specific to the Intel&reg; IPU E2100.
+Contains header files and binaries specific to the Intel&reg; IPU E2100.

 ## Obtain the ACC-RL SDK